f4b6a3/tsid-creator/README.md

 * Can be stored as an integer of 64 bits;
 * Can be stored as a string of 13 chars;
 * String format is encoded to [Crockford's base32](https://www.crockford.com/base32.html);
-* String format is URL safe and case insensitive.
+* String format is URL safe and case insensitive;
+* It is shorter than UUID, ULID and KSUID.

 How to Use
 ------------------------------------------------------